yuxinxu77/AC215_DataPets/README.md

 f the dog:
     * Remove noisy background from the picture.
     * Add a preset background
     * Enhance the image if the resolution of the uploaded picture is not good.

-## Regarding Our Data
+## Our Data

-APA makes available a repository for its animals that is roughly ~17k dog records and close to 40k if you inclu de cats.
+APA makes available a repository for its animals that is roughly ~17k dog records and close to 40k for total animals.
 For the ~40k pets there looks to be ~140k photos.
 Here is a list of publicly accessible URLs such as t his [example](https://www.shelterluv.com/sites/default/files/animal_pics/464/2018/07/11/21/20180711213702.png), so a part of the project would be some data wrangling to go grab and persist the photos somewhere.
-The dogs da ta specifically

-Our dataset consists of three csv files [Dataset Link](https://drive.google.com/drive/folders/1LCYLVkwZSHfkKvJU Xs3EtHWRjUSUWZGy?usp=sharing).
-The most important of the csv's holds the metadata information listing the follo wing features:
+Our dataset consists of three csv files [Dataset Link](https://drive.google.com/drive/folders/1LCYLVkwZSHfkKvJUXs3EtHWRjUSUWZGy?usp=sharing).
+The most important of the csv's holds the metadata information listing the following features:

 | Field | Description |
 |---|---|